-VistaLINK® is Evertz's remote monitoring and control capability over an Ethernet network using Simple Network Management Protocol (SNMP).
+VistaLINK® is Evertz's remote monitoring and configuration platform which operates over an Ethernet network using Simple Network Management Protocol (SNMP).
 SNMP is a standard computer network protocol that enables different devices sharing the same network to communicate with each other.
-VistaLINK® is used to control the 5600ACO2 and also to monitor its status.
+VistaLINK® provides centralized alarm management, which monitors, reports, and logs all incoming alarm events and dispatches alerts to all the VLPro Clients connected to the server.
+Device configuration through VistaLINK® PRO can be performed on an individual or multi-unit basis using simple copy and paste routines, which reduces the time to configure each unit separately.
+Finally, VistaLINK® enables the user to configure devices in the network from a central station and receive feedback that the configuration has been carried out.